 - Cardiology Appointments: Valve Endocarditis Specialists: Please call toll-free 800.659.7822 Cardiology Appointments or Request an Appointment online.

-- Cardiothoracic Surgery Appointments: If you would like information about your surgical options for your valve disease, contact the Heart and Vascular Institute Resource Nurses, who will provide you with information on the process for surgical review – please let us know if this is an urgent matter.
+- Cardiothoracic Surgery Appointments: If you would like information about your surgical options for your valve disease, contact the Heart, Vascular & Thoracic Institute Resource Nurses, who will provide you with information on the process for surgical review – please let us know if this is an urgent matter.

 No referral is necessary unless your insurance requires you to have one.